-This new possibility paved way for many other advantages.
-Traffic problems are lessened, companies get to save on office space and furniture costs (employees also get to save time and money from the daily commute), and lastly, all these were possible without even compromising the economy.
+This new possibility paved the way for many other advantages.
+Traffic problems are lessened, companies get to save on office space and furniture costs (employees also get to save time and money from the daily commute).
+And lastly, all these were possible without even compromising the economy.
 Whoa!

 As an entrepreneur, you might be thinking about what could be the best method you would like to impose on your employees.
 Would telecommuting work best, or an office-based staff is better?
 There are still advantages and disadvantages between the two, let’s take a look at the most common ones.

-This would however depend on your industry.
-If work requires more visual and detailed concepts that needs to be conveyed, then it is best to conduct face-to-face meetings.
+This would, however, depend on your industry.
+If work requires more visual and detailed concepts that need to be conveyed, then it is best to conduct face-to-face meetings.
 But if your employees just need to handle writing, documenting, and other paper or clerical work, then online meetings would suffice.

-Office-based work could affect productivity in a sense that employees are stressed even before work starts (with the traffic and morning rush).
+Office-based work could affect productivity in the sense that employees are stressed even before work starts (with the traffic and morning rush).
 Telecommuting also runs the risk of hampered productivity especially when your workers get distracted often at home.
-In addition, certain people respond differently to a working environment – others prefer to work under pressure, while others could work better in a more relaxed ambiance.
+In addition, certain people respond differently to a working environment.
+Others prefer to work under pressure, while others could work better in a more relaxed ambience.

-TELECOMMUTE: No need to pay rent; spending for office tools not necessary.
+Telecommute No need to pay rent; spending on office tools not necessary.

 If you are still starting out as an entrepreneur, it is normal to cut corners for the moment because you need to spend your capital wisely.
 Renting out a big office space entails maintenance and furnishing costs.
 You have to think twice before committing to such a thing because this takes a huge chunk of your company’s monthly expenses.

-Allowing your employees to telecommute lessens these costs dramatically.
+Allowing your employees to telecommute lessen these costs dramatically.
 You don’t need to pay rent and invest in office equipment because your employees may have their own laptops to work with.

-If you think your business is better off with an office-based staff, telecommuting could be a sort of “perk” or benefit that you can give to new parents (as part of an extended maternal/paternal leave), or to solo parents who need to take care of young kids.
+You think your business is better off with office-based staff.
+Telecommuting could be a sort of “perk” or benefit that you can give to new parents (as part of an extended maternal/paternal leave).
+Or to solo parents who need to take care of young kids.
 Companies such as Pinterest and Facebook offer this kind of flexibility.

 Countries such as Singapore helps entrepreneurs weigh in between telecommuting and office-based staff through government-initiated programs such as the TAFEP scheme.